WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **you cannot have overlapping filters**.
 This is a gotcha that a lot of people encounter

 - **use SNS fan-out pattern for multiple targets for single event**

+#### Integration with EventBridge

+- instead of using `event notifications` one might send the events to the _EventBridge_ service

+- the integration **will send ALL bucket events to the EventBridge**

+- use the _EventBridge_ rich filtering capabilities.
+They are **much better than the `event notification` filtering capabilities**

+- the events are send to **the default event bus**.
+This is not ideal as there is a limited number of rules one might create on a given bus.

+- you **pay for published events**.
+Keep in mind that **publishing happens AFTER any rule is matched**

 ### AWS DataSync